CSXL/docs.csxlabs.org/pages/index.md

 {% item %}

-# Redefining modern technology through domain-specific vertically-integrated solutions.
+# Redefining artificial intelligence through domain-specific vertically-integrated technology.

-> From personal blogs to massive documentation sites, Markdoc is a content authoring system that grows with you.
+> We are building the next generation of lab-grade desktop computers for data collection, visualization, and analysis.

 [View docs](/docs/getting-started) {% .primary %}